koushisa/recoil-aspida-architecture/README.md

 Zenn's Scrap: https://zenn.dev/link/comments/c762aa47242900

-This architecture is opinionated, but intended to scalable
+This architecture is opinionated, but intended to scalable and safely.
 - cache based state management
 - feature sliced structure
 - Render as you fetch pattern for asynchronious data

-Sample code includes some features for explanation.
+Sample code includes some features.

 - Create, Read, Delete (Update is coming soon)
 - Custom mutations that is defined in data-flow-graph